md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 • Civil society organizations
 • Students and innovators

-### Executive Recommendations Summary
+## Executive Recommendations Summary

 Based on the analysis presented throughout this proposal, several strategic recommendations are identified to support the responsible development of Artificial Intelligence (AI), digital governance, and evidence-based policymaking in Bangladesh.
 These recommendations are intended to strengthen national AI capabilities while promoting transparency, accountability, innovation, and public value.

-#### 1. Establish a National AI Policy Intelligence Capability
+### 1. Establish a National AI Policy Intelligence Capability

 Bangladesh should consider developing institutional capacity for AI-assisted policy analysis, evidence synthesis, and decision-support systems.
-Such capabilities can help policymakers evaluate policy alternatives, analyze public feedback, monitor implementation outcomes, and identify emerging societal challenges through data-driven approaches.
+Such capabilities can help policymakers evaluate policy alternatives, analyze public feedback, monitor implementation outcomes, and identify emerging societal challenges through data-driven approaches [10, 17, 18, 20, 21, 26].

 BAPIL may serve as a research-oriented platform for exploring AI-enabled policy intelligence methodologies and governance frameworks that support informed decision-making.

-#### 2. Strengthen AI Governance and Regulatory Readiness
+### 2. Strengthen AI Governance and Regulatory Readiness

+As AI adoption increases across public and private sectors, Bangladesh may benefit from developing comprehensive AI governance frameworks addressing issues such as transparency, accountability, fairness, privacy, risk management, and human oversight [1, 4–9, 14, 15, 51, 53, 68, 69].

 As AI adoption increases across public and private sectors, Bangladesh may benefit from developing comprehensive AI governance frameworks addressing issues such as: